davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 TODO continue refactoring:

-* Rename happened-or-not, that is a dumb name.
-Just make the section about order cancllation and ask the question, what do you do when two conflicting things try to happen at the same time?
-* Change from previous flow starts here: at this point we factor out a "write-once variable" abstraction and show how both solutions can be rewritten around it.
-Start by pointing out we multithreaded and distributed two different problems the same way, so maybe there is a way to extract this way of multithreading and distributing.
-Suggest the write-once variable abstraction as the way to.
 * Point out so far everything has seemed quite achievable.
 This is because we are missing the fault tolerance aspect
 * Now thanks to this refactor step we have only one algorithm to make fault-tolerant, which is the write once variable.
 Intro that making a write-once variable fault tolerant is called the consensus problem, and explain how "agreement" relates to write-once semantics since that's really not clear at all.
 * Properties of a consensus algorithm from analysis of our example problems, how they rely on consensus.